varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

     ...
 ```

-Another parameter, you to use in the configuration is `disableEncapsulation: true`.
+Another option for you to use in the configuration is `disableEncapsulation: true`.
 By default, the tool wraps every
 component into a Shadow DOM container.
-This makes the components encapsulated and protects from unwanted global CSS.
+It makes the components encapsulated and protects from unwanted impact of global CSS.
 Also, the Shadow DOM wrapper prevents global JavaScript to access the components.
 Disabling this function, you can give
 the JavaScript all the access, the same way as it works on a usual page.